PamPayne/australia/interactive-gambling-bill-2001-revised-explanatory-memorandum.md

 Clause 2 provides for a staged commencement of the Bill.

-Part 2 of the Bill (which relates to the offence of providing an interactive gambling service to customers in Australia) will commence on the 28th day after the day on which the Bill receives the Royal Assent.
+Part 2 of the Bill (which relates to the offence of providing an interactive gambling service to customers in Australia) will commence on the 28 th day after the day on which the Bill receives the Royal Assent.
 This will provide industry with additional lead-time to put appropriate arrangements in place to avoid contravening the Bill.

-Part 2A of the Bill (which relates to the offence of providing Australian-based interactive gambling services to customers in designated countries) will also commence on the 28th day after the day on which the Bill receives the Royal Assent.
+Part 2A of the Bill (which relates to the offence of providing Australian-based interactive gambling services to customers in designated countries) will also commence on the 28 th day after the day on which the Bill receives the Royal Assent.

-Part 7A of the Bill (which relates to the offence of advertising interactive gambling services in Australia) will also commence on the 28th day after the day on which the Bill receives the Royal Assent.
+Part 7A of the Bill (which relates to the offence of advertising interactive gambling services in Australia) will also commence on the 28 th day after the day on which the Bill receives the Royal Assent.
 This will provide industry with additional lead-time to put appropriate arrangements in place to avoid contravening the advertising prohibition.

 Part 3, sections 42, 43, 48, 49 and Part 5 of the Bill will commence on a date to be proclaimed, or six months after the day on which the Bill receives the Royal Assent, whichever is the earlier.
 These provisions relate to the complaints system for prohibited Internet gambling content, the compliance with industry codes and standards and on-line provider rules.
 This later commencement date will enable the industry and the ABA to develop industry codes or standards and ensure that Internet service providers are not subject to offences relating to non-compliance with codes and standards prior to such codes or standards being developed.
 The later commencement date takes into account the timeframes required to develop codes and standards due to minimum periods for public consultation on draft codes and standards provided for in the Bill.